myrrhkhan/myrrhkhan/README.md

 ## Hi! :)

-I'm Myrrh Khan (he/him) and I'm currently a freshman CS student at Worcester Polytechnic Institute (WPI) in Massachusetts.
+I'm Myrrh Khan (he/him) and I'm currently a sophomore CS student at Worcester Polytechnic Institute (WPI) in Massachusetts.
 I've been programming since the begining of my sophomore year of high school in 2019.

 ### Summary:
  - Proficient in Java and Python.
 Experienced with robotics programming and machine learning (particularly Tensorflow).
 Also experienced with Racket.